-This screen page shows the status (ON/OFF only) of the vehicle devices or the operation condition of some vehicle systems (for example, lambda probe functioning status)
+This screen page shows the status (usually ON/OFF) of the vehicle devices or the operation condition of some vehicle systems (for example, lambda probe functioning status).

 Specification Desc./Quantity

 Engine status ON/run/power-latch/stopped

 operation conditions

 Throttle position Released / pressed

-indicates if the throttle potentiometer is open or
+indicates if the throttle potentiometer is open or closed

-closed

-Stand Retracted / expanded
+Stand Retracted / extended

-indicates the position of the side stand (only with
+indicates the position of the side stand (only with gear engaged)

-gear engaged)

-IGNITION Enabled / disabled
+Ignition Enabled / disabled

-indicates if the control unit consents engine start-
+indicates if the control unit consents engine start-up

-up

 RUN / STOP switch Run / stop

 indicates the position of the safety switch

 Clutch No / Yes

 indicates the clutch sensor status

 Gear engaged No / Yes

 indicates the gear sensor status

-Fall sensor Normal / Tip over
+fall sensor Normal / Tip over

 indicates the vehicle fall sensor status

 Lambda Open loop / Closed loop

-Indicates if the control unit is using (CLOSED) the
+Indicates if the control unit is using (CLOSED) the lambda

-lambda probe signal to keep the stoichiometric
+probe signal to keep the stoichiometric combustion.
+At idle

-combustion.
-At idle CLOSED only if: Air T over 20°

-C (68°F) and engine T over 30°C (86°F) and en-
+CLOSED only if: Air T over 20°C (68°F) and engine T over 30°

-gine on for at least 2-3 minutes
+C (86°F) and engine on for at least 2-3 minutes

 Synchronisation Synchronised / Not synchronised

+Indicates if the control unit detects the revolution sensor signal correctly

+corrodity